 In both diff modes:

-⌘S / Ctrl+S, the unsaved-changes indicator, and conflict detection all continue to work exactly as in the plain editor.The baseline is fetched once when the tab opens (same as for the gutter markers), so the diff always compares against the HEAD snapshot at that point — not against what is currently on disk.
+⌘S / Ctrl+S, the unsaved-changes indicator, and conflict detection all continue to work exactly as in the plain editor.The baseline is captured once when the tab opens, so the diff always compares against the HEAD snapshot at that point — not against what is currently on disk.
 Reopen the file to pick up a new HEAD.

 For untracked files or files in scratch sessions (where there is no git baseline) the toggle is disabled with a tooltip explaining why — showing the entire file as "added" in a diff view is not useful.

-The selected view mode is persisted in session metadata and applies to every file tab in the session, so reloading the app or switching sessions keeps your preferred view.
+The selected view mode is remembered per session and applies to every file tab there, so reloading the app or switching sessions keeps your preferred view.

 Save the current file with either: